Music & Dance

 The ‘giddy-up’ bug took a hiatus, the music beat slowed and a heavy bass emerged in the 1970’s.
 Social messages were turned into song.
 Dance moves became languid and ‘rude boys’ found kinship with the new sound that epitomized the times.
 This was Rock Steady but this epoch was transitory, for it had to make way for the inevitable scorching, rebel music – Reggae!

 Reggae remains popular on the international scene from roots rock to dancehall.
 It has gained success abroad and has been credited for the birth of the popular American genre, ‘Hip-Hop’.
 Modern artistes continue to fuse the reggae rhythms with other music forms to create new sounds, infusing their messages and spreading cool island vibes.
+Without doubt, Jamaica has left an indelible imprint on the musical landscape.
+Our music continues to uplift and inspire, possessing that natural groove that keeps you feeling good.

 Come Experience It